ztroop/redactor/README.md

 ### Options

-- `-l, --length <length>`: Specify the length to redact.
-If not provided, the full length of the string will be used.
 - `-r, --redact-char <char>`: Character to use for redaction.
 The default is '\*'.
 - `-i, --ignore-char <char>`: Character to ignore during redaction.
 - `-e, --ignore-last <number>`: Ignore the last X characters from redaction.